(Disclosure: Some of the links below may be affiliate links)

 Overall, Swiss investors invest more than 80% in European and Swiss Stocks.
 However, these stocks only represent about 25% of the world stock market.
 It means that Swiss investors have an extreme European bias.

 These results are fascinating.
 I did not think that Swiss investors had such a bias.
-I would not recommend such a high bias towards either Swiss or European Stocks.
-If you want to have both biases in your portfolio, you could do 20% in each and then keep 60% fully diversified globally.
+I would not recommend such a high bias towards Swiss or European Stocks.
+If you want both biases in your portfolio, you could do 20% in each and then keep 60% fully diversified globally.
 But I prefer having only a Swiss home bias.

-While it is a bias, I still believe that a home bias makes sense.
+While it is a bias, I still believe a home bias makes sense.
 However, it is not strictly necessary, and it should not be too large.
 Home bias in 10-40% may help you invest and protect yourself against some foreign events.
 But a more considerable home bias will hurt your diversification.

 I like having a home bias in my portfolio.
-I currently want to have at least 20% Swiss stocks in Swiss Francs in my portfolio.
+I want at least 20% Swiss stocks in Swiss Francs in my portfolio.
 Since I consider my allocation on my entire net worth, my allocation in Swiss Stocks ETF may be lower.
 But overall, I try to stick to this 20%.
 I want to have such a bias in Swiss Francs to hedge against foreign currencies getting deflated.

 If you do not know what to do with your home bias, I recommend adding a small home bias to your portfolio.
 Doing so will likely reduce the volatility of your portfolio.
 And it could help if you need to sell when it is the wrong time for foreign stocks.